EricPortela/FinalyticaWebpage/README.md

 </p>

 # About
 Unfinished version of Finalytica web page.
-Copy of repo on my other account (@finalytica), hosted as a GitHub pages.
+Copy of this repo exists on my other account (@EricPortela).
 For showcasing purposes only.

 # Link